emorynlp/character-mining/README.md

 ## References

+* [Transformers to Learn Hierarchical Contexts in Multiparty Dialogue for Span-based Question Answering](https://github.com/emorynlp/FriendsQA/blob/master).
+Changmao Li and Jinho D. Choi.
+In Proceedings of the Conference of the Association for Computational Linguistics, ACL'20, 2020.
 * [Modeling Personality with Attentive Networks and Contextual Embeddings](https://arxiv.org/abs/1911.09304).
 Hang Jiang, Xianzhe Zhang, and Jinho D. Choi.
 In Proceedings of the AAAI Student Abstract and Poster Program, AAAI:SAP'20, 2020 ([poster]()).
 * [FriendsQA: Open-Domain Question Answering on TV Show Transcripts](https://www.aclweb.org/anthology/W19-5923).
 Zhengzhe Yang and Jinho D. Choi.
 In Proceedings of the Annual Conference of the ACL Special Interest Group on Discourse and Dialogue, SIGDIAL'19, 2019 ([slides](https://www.slideshare.net/jchoi7s/friendsqa-opendomain-question-answering-on-tv-show-transcripts-154329602)).
 * [They Exist!
 Introducing Plural Mentions to Coreference Resolution and Entity Linking](http://aclweb.org/anthology/C18-1003).
 Ethan Zhou and Jinho D. Choi.
 In Proceedings of the 27th International Conference on Computational Linguistics, COLING'18, 2018 ([slides](https://www.slideshare.net/jchoi7s/they-exist-introducing-plural-mentions-to-coreference-resolution-and-entity-linking)).